rmj3197/QuadratiK-Examples/README.md

 2. Install the QuadratiK package in your R or Python environment as required.

 3. Run the examples:
-   - For R: Open and run `R-Examples.R` in RStudio or your preferred R environment.
+   - For R: Open and run `R-Examples.R` or `R-Comparisons.R` in RStudio or your preferred R environment.
-   - For Python: Run `Python-Examples.py` in your Python environment.
+   - For Python: Run `Python-Examples.py` or `Python-Comparisons.py` in your Python environment.

 4. Ensure all required datasets are present in the `Datasets/` folder.
 For large datasets (e.g., HIGGS), follow the instructions in the code comments to download them manually.